 - $15 billion in grants to live venues that have been shuttered amid the pandemic, and

 - Tax credits for paid sick leave.

-Beyond that, though, this “relief” bill begins to look more like a stimulus bill.
+Beyond that, though, the airline relief package in this bill begins to look more like a federal stimulus bill.
 That is, it has less to do with giving a break to people who, through no fault of their own, were financially devastated by the pandemic, and more to do with pumping dollars into the economy to drive consumption.

 … rode the six hundred

 Have you read “The Charge of the Light Brigade” – the not-to-reason-why/but-to-do-and-die poem that describes the ill-fated final battle of a British cavalry formation in the Crimean War?
 Victorian poet Alfred Lord Tennyson described the horse soldiers as “the six hundred.”
 Since $600 per U.S. citizen is the number agreed upon for the pandemic relief checks, Tennyson’s forced rhyming of “the six hundred” and “someone had blundered” seems an interesting analogy for a couple of reasons.

 To start with, $600 is an arbitrary figure.
 Democrats – and later President Trump – favored a $2,000 payment, but Senate Republicans held firm to the lower number.
 Not that $2,000 is any less arbitrary.